zalun/school-plan-app/Tutorial_scrapbook_part2.md

 ](./images/stage5-bug.png)

 #### Fix 2.
 Wrong day of the week displayed
-To fix the latter I decided to use ```navigator.globalization.getFirstDayOfWeek``` and on the basis of its result shift the days.
-I decided to count the days from Monday as it's the most common case at schools.
+I decided to use ```navigator.globalization.getFirstDayOfWeek``` and on the basis of its result shift the days.
+I'm counting the days from Monday as it's the most common case at schools.

 ```js
 navigator.globalization.getDateNames(function(dayOfWeek){